Ongewitter/robots/README.md

   <li>There are a lot of prompts, in case the user forgets what they are doing, so they wouldn't have to guess at what input is expected</li>
   <li>A user can type "exit" at any moment to quit the program and flip the table</li>
   <li>For that matter, if a user provides wrong input, we quit the program and flip the table</li>
-  <li>Alternatively, one could run the program and provide an input file, much like the provided input.txt file.
-This is why we use gets.
-We chose not to disable the prompts for this</li>
+  <li>Alternatively, one could run the program and provide an input file, much like the included `input.txt` file.
+This is why we use `gets`.
+We chose not to disable the prompts for this method of input.</li>
 </ul>
 </h5>